-You can read our ‘Complaints Procedure’ below or download a PDF from the link below:
+You can read our ‘Complaints Procedure’ below:

 OUR COMPLAINTS POLICY & PROCEDURE

 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong we need you to tell us about it.
 This will help us to improve our standards.

 A report by a client that their expectations of what they consider to be a good service have not been met.

 You can register the complaint with the person dealing with your matter or directly with Richard Cramer, Managing Director at our Office Address.

 In the first instance, we’d prefer if you write to us with full details of your complaint so that we have a good understanding of the issues being highlighted.

 Richard Cramer is responsible for ensuring that complaints are handled effectively and in accordance with this procedure.
 This procedure will also apply to prospective clients who we have refused to provide a service to or persistently or unreasonably offered an unwanted service to but only if the complainant has evidence to show that we did not have reasonable grounds to do so.

 INVESTIGATING THE COMPLAINT